KamilOracz9/modals/README.md

     type: '', // Type of modal (form / modal), default modal
     options: {
       content: '', // Modal content (string / html element)
-      url: '', // Url to route returning view (if null, options.content will be injected)
       submitSelector: '', // If selected type is form, this button send request to backend }
 });